RameshRamavath/java-learning/src/main/java/com/java/ramesh/quickstart/Abstraction.md

-package com.java.ramesh.quickstart;

-public class Abstraction {
+#                                                   Abstraction

-    // when to use abstract class (when we have Interfaces to achieve total abstraction??)
+## What is Abstraction

-    // Basically Hiding internal implementation of any application feature and only showing functionality is called ABSTRACTION
+    Basically Hiding internal implementation of any application feature and only showing functionality is called ABSTRACTION

-    /*
+    When to use abstract class (when we have Interfaces to achieve total abstraction??)

     1. Interfaces can have only Abstract methods, where in Abstract can have non-abstract methods
     2. Variables in Interfaces are Final, where in Abstract class can have non-final variables